davidemoro/cookiecutter-qa/docs/prompts.rst

 create_author_file
     Creates an author file

-open_source_license
-    Select an open source license or not open source

 command_line_interface
     Whether to create a console script using Click.
 Console script entry point will match the project_slug.
 Options: ['Click', "No command-line interface"]